MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 [!INCLUDE [azure-cli-prepare-your-environment.md](../../includes/azure-cli-prepare-your-environment.md)]

-* This article requires the latest version of Azure CLI.
+* This article requires at least version 2.31.0 of Azure CLI.
 If using Azure Cloud Shell, the latest version is already installed.
 * If running the commands in this guide locally (instead of Azure Cloud Shell):
   * Prepare a local machine with Unix-like operating system installed (for example, Ubuntu, macOS, Windows Subsystem for Linux).
   * Install a Java SE implementation (for example, [Eclipse Open J9](https://www.eclipse.org/openj9/)).
   * Install [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
   * Install [Docker](https://docs.docker.com/get-docker/) for your OS.
+* Make sure you have been assigned either the `Owner` role or the `Contributor` and `User Access Administrator` roles in the subscription.
+You can verify it by following steps in [List role assignments for a user or group](/azure/role-based-access-control/role-assignments-list-portal.md#list-role-assignments-for-a-user-or-group).

 ## Create a resource group